 \cref{tab:cr_l2} shows the results when \({l} = {2}\), indicating a prior mean that is far from the true parameter value.
 In this case, the credible intervals tend to be wider with lower coverage rates.
 ETEL is relatively unaffected due to the convex hull constraint.
 However, the effect of different \({l}\) values is noticeable for the other methods.
 Particularly when \({n} = {5}\) and \({s} = {0.5}\), the strong prior shifts the intervals toward \({2}\).
 AETEL is the most affected, as its coverage rate is considerably lower than that of RETEL, even with wider intervals.
 To sum up, RETEL exhibits robust performance across various prior means and variances, demonstrating close-to-nominal posterior coverage rates with small sample sizes.

-\subsection{Expected Kullback--Leibler Divergence}
+\subsection{Expected Kullback--Leibler divergence}

 The restricted posterior domain significantly affects Bayesian inference with EL and ETEL, especially when the sample size is small.
-In an example with only two observations, \({X_1}\) and \({X_2}\), where the interest is in the mean parameter \({\theta}\), the posterior domain shrinks to a singleton as \({\vert X_1 - X_2 \vert}\) decreases toward zero.
-This example illustrates a problematic aspect of EL and ETEL, where we have more definitive information on the parameter with fewer data.
+In an extreme example with only two observations, \({X_1}\) and \({X_2}\), where the interest is in the mean parameter \({\theta}\), the posterior domain collapses to a singleton as \({\vert X_1 - X_2 \vert}\) approaches zero.
+This example illustrates a problematic aspect of EL and ETEL, where the posterior can appear to provide more definitive information on the parameter when the observations coincide (\({X_1 = X_2}\)).